The Internet

 communication between them possible, there are probably about a dozen

 other computers bridging the gap.
-Collectively, all these linked-up computers are called
+Collectively, all the world's linked-up computers are called

 Global communication is easy now thanks to an intricately